IBM/customer-sentiment-on-seller-quality-nlu-cp4d/deploy-on-cloud-pak.md

 * Once the notebook is created we will have to fill in 4 Cells with the following:

-      1. Watson Natural Language Understanding Credentials
-      2. Upload the Consumer Reviews of Amazon Products dataset and insert Pandas Dataframe
-      3. Insert the Customised version of Brazilian E-Commerce Public Dataset by Olist from Db2
-      4. Insert Db2 Credentials into the Notebook
+i.
+Watson Natural Language Understanding Credentials ii.
+Upload the Consumer Reviews of Amazon Products dataset and insert Pandas Dataframe iii.
+Insert the Customised version of Brazilian E-Commerce Public Dataset by Olist from Db2 iv.
+Insert Db2 Credentials into the Notebook

 #### 5.2.
 Run the Notebook